Contact The Council:

 G. Councilmember Remote Attendance at Meetings

-1. In the event of an emergency as declared by the City, State and/or Federal government, the City Council may arrange for electronic participation at a Regular Meeting, Committee of the Whole, Special Meeting, Executive Session, Retreat, standing committee meeting, or work session.
+1. In the event of an emergency as declared by the City, State and/or Federal government, the City Council may arrange for electronic participation at a Regular Meeting, Committee of the Whole, Special Meeting, Executive Session, retreat, standing committee meeting, or work session.

 a.
 During a fully-remote meeting, Councilmembers may attend by phone or other electronic means that allow all participants to hear one another.